Search

 Vision Transformer ViT Architecture

-Several vision transformer models have been proposed in the literature.
+We can find several proposals for vision transformer models in the literature.
 The overall structure of the vision transformer architecture consists of the following steps:

 1. Split an image into patches (fixed sizes)